tebogo-m/zillow-usa-project/README.md

 - ***Nominal Home Value Recovery:*** Analysis of how many of the aforementioned 10 states have since recovered their nominal home value for 1-bedroom homes
 - ***Inflation-Adjusted Home Value Recovery:*** Analysis of how many of the aforementioned 10 States have since recovered their real (inflation-adjusted)  home value for 1-bedroom homes

+ **Note**: This project analyses the Zillow Home Value Index (ZHVI) for 1-bedroom homes (Z1BR).
+ZHVI represents the typical home value which is a seasonally adjusted, weighted average of the middle tier of the market (35th–65th percentile).
+It is distinct from median or mean values, as it excludes extreme highs/lows to reflect mainstream pricing trends.

 ### Technical Overview
 - Built an ELT data pipeline within a Medallion Architecture-aligned data lakehouse on Snowflake.
 - Extracted/Downloaded Zillow Real Estate CSV files from Nasdaq Data Link